MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/organizational-licensing.md

----
+﻿---
 author: jnHs
-Description: You can indicate whether and how your app can be offered for volume purchases through the Windows Store for Business in the Organizational licensing section of the Pricing and availability page of an app submission.
+Description: You can indicate whether and how your app can be offered for volume purchases through the Microsoft Store for Business in the Organizational licensing section of the Pricing and availability page of an app submission.
 title: Organizational licensing options ms.assetid: 1EB139B0-67E7-4F66-AAEF-491B1E52E96F
 ms.author: wdg-dev-content
-ms.date: 02/08/2017
+ms.date: 04/13/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp
+keywords: windows 10, uwp, windows store for business, store for business, volume licensing
 ---

 # Organizational licensing options

-You can indicate whether and how your app can be offered for volume purchases through the Windows Store for Business in the **Organizational licensing** section of the [Pricing and availability](set-app-pricing-and-availability.md#organizational-licensing) page of an app submission.
+You can indicate whether and how your app can be offered for volume purchases through Microsoft Store for Business in the **Organizational licensing** section of the [Pricing and availability](set-app-pricing-and-availability.md#organizational-licensing) page of an app submission.

 Through these settings, you can opt to allow your app to be made available to organizations who acquire and deploy multiple licenses for their users, providing an opportunity to increase your reach to Windows 10 organizations across device types, including PCs, tablets and phones.
 You will also need to allow organizational licensing for [line-of-business (LOB) apps](distribute-lob-apps-to-enterprises.md) that you publish directly to enterprises.